DaniG2k/RubyCrawler/README.md

 ## TODO and Issues

 * Currently no flushing of stored urls or assets to a dataabse.
 Everythign is in in-memory.
-* Politeness doesn't take into account meta tags with noindex.
 * Canonical links in page source not taken into account.
 * Current only a global configuration is supported, although it would be possible to implement on a per-spider basis.